fredzzhang/atlas/README.md

+> [!NOTE]
+> The repository is still being cleaned up.
+More documentation will be released soon.

 # Task Vectors with Learned Anisotropic Scaling

-This repository contains the official PyTorch implementation for the paper
+This repository contains the official PyTorch implementation for the NeurIPS'24 paper
-> Frederic Z. Zhang, Paul Albert, Cristian Rodriguez-Opazo, Anton van den Hengel, Ehsan Abbasnejad;
+> Frederic Z. Zhang, Paul Albert, Cristian Rodriguez-Opazo, Anton van den Hengel, Ehsan Abbasnejad.
-_Knowledge Composition using Task Vectors with Learned Anisotropic Scaling_;
+_Knowledge Composition using Task Vectors with Learned Anisotropic Scaling_.
-arXiv preprint arXiv:2407:02880
+In Advances in Neural Information Processing Systems (NeurIPS), 2024.

 <a href="http://arxiv.org/abs/2407.02880">Preprint</a>